 Stretching your skates in the oven is known as Heat molding and can make them slightly wider.
 This can be effective if you only need them stretched a little.

 If you are doing this at home, then please ensure you do it properly to avoid damaging your skates.
+Check out our best skates for wide feet.

 Conclusion on How to Make Roller Skates More Comfortable